ONLYOFFICE/docspace-api-sdk-csharp/docs/SettingsSecurityApi.md

 Get the product administrators

-Returns a list of all the product administrators with the ID specified in the request.
+Returns a list of all the administrators of a product with the ID specified in the request.

 ### Example
 ```csharp